 One of the incredibly beautiful bottlings from the Silver Seal.

-Some of the labels, especially from the Silver Seal company are stunningly beautiful and to show you the details I enclose a picture here from the Wild Life series which shows exotic birds in the jungle.
+Some of the labels are stunningly beautiful and to show you the details I enclose a picture here from the Wild Life series from Silver Seal, which shows exotic birds in the jungle.

 DEMERARA RUM COCKTAIL

 0.75 oz fresh lime juice

 Swizzle with plenty of crushed ice and pour into a glass rimmed with dark demerara sugar and garnish with fresh mint.